Fujifilm X-Pro2 Review

 Fujifilm X-Pro2 - Sample Images

 Below are sample images from our travels.
 Images are processed in either Lightroom or Capture One Express.
-Some images are slightly cropped and for some of the images, I have used Fujifilm film simulations, such as Classic Chrome, Velvia, Pro Neg.
+Some photos are slightly cropped, and for some, I used Fujifilm film simulations, such as Classic Chrome, Velvia, and Pro Neg.
 Hi, and Acros.

 Please click to view larger images.